 Once the files are saved you re-build Hop and test them by using the translated keys.
 Finally, don’t forget to commit and push changes as described here: Setting up your development environment

-Please reference a JIRA case and see if there aren’t any already for the locale you’re covering.
+Please reference a Github Issue and see if there aren’t any already for the locale you’re covering.

 As you can see in the screenshot above many packages for nl_NL are highlighted.
 That is because there are a lot of non-translated keys in those packages:

 light red: the message bundle is missing

 the darkest gray: over 50 keys are not translated

 dark gray: over 25 keys are not translated